DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 # CNC Machining

-**Students can use the SoAD Fab Lab's *TechnoCNC Router (48" x 48")* by attending a CAM Appointment followed by a CNC Cut Appointment.
+**Students can use the SoAD Fab Lab's *TechnoCNC 3-axis Router (48" x 48")* to generate complex geometry from a range of materials (foams, plastics, and wood) within a subtractive manufacturing framework.
 For information about how to use the *Carvey Mini CNC Router (12" x 8")*, click [here](https://digitalfabricationlab-nyit-soad.github.io/resources/CarveyMiniCNC/)**.

 Reminders:

 * *CNC machining is a complex fabrication process, we recommend starting early!* As a rule of thumb, allow 1-2 weeks to complete the entire process (model design/edits for CNC, CAM programming, material prep/acquisition, and cut time).

-* Digital 3D models are built from essentially nothing in empty space.
-The approach of CNC machining is the opposite; it is a process of subtractive manufacturing, where a tool carves into a stock material to leave behind the desired object.
+* At the SoAD FabLab, CNC Machining is a 2-step process consisting of a CAM Appointment and a Cut Appointment. **The Lab does not do same-day cuts.**

+* File setup and material retrieval takes the most time; this is the responsibility of the student.
+The more prepared a student is for their CAM Appointment, the quicker the entire CNC process will be.

 ## CNC Machining Process / Standards

 Any students interested in CNC Machining must read and follow the standards below.

 ### Required Orientation / Training
-* Students must complete the SoAD Fab Lab Canvas Orientation visting the lab space this semester.

-* Students *without* a SoAD Lab Sticker must come into the lab to sign a waiver before gaining access to any NYIT SoAD Labs.
+* Students must have a SoAD Lab Sticker on their ID to book appointments and run CNC jobs.
+If you do not have this sticker, come into the lab to complete our quiz and sign our waiver.

-* Students must review the [CNC User Guide](https://digitalfabricationlab-nyit-soad.github.io/resources/UserGuides/CNCmills) before attending their first CAM appointment.
+* Students must attend a CNC workshop OR review the [CNC User Guide](https://digitalfabricationlab-nyit-soad.github.io/resources/UserGuides/CNCmills) before attending their first CAM appointment.

-* If you have never used a CNC router before, we recommend you come into the lab for a quick consultation before signing up for a CNC appointment.
-Bring your model pulled up on your laptop and we can talk about the best approach for what you are trying to make.

-### Timeline
-* If a student is interested in CNC machining their model, we recommend starting the consultation / preparation process **1-2 weeks** before you want to be finished with the cut.

-* File setup and material retrieval take the most time; this is the responsibility of the student.
-The more prepared a student is for their CAM Appointment, the quicker the entire CNC process will be.

 ### Step 1: CAM Appointments
-*File setup and material retrieval take the most time in CNC Machining; this is the responsibility of the student.* To make the best use of the lab’s time (and yours), schedule your CAM appointment when you have a pretty solid idea of what you want to cut and how you want to go about it.

 ***File Requirements***